ashutosh2513/CodesOfASHU/Welcome file.md

 ```

-## 2. WAP which takes 2 interger ,op
+## 2. WAP which takes 2 integer , operands and one operator from user,  perform the operation and then print the result (+,-,*,/,%)
 ```

 #include<stdio.h>